willwray/array_typology/typology.md

 ## Core Typology

+Let `E` be the array element type, any cv qualifers included,
+and `N` the array extent, usually taken to be of type `size_t`.

 * [Core array `E[N]` and its associated compounds](#core-array-E[N]-and-its-associated-compounds)
   * [`E[]` : Unknown bound / unbounded array type](#unbounded-array)
   * [`E[N]` : Bounded array](#bounded-array)